Chapter 30 : The Ferrari of Wands

 For a moment, no one said anything.
 Sadie broke the silence.
 "Is there anything else you can tell us?
 I still have the feeling that I'm five moves behind you."

 "Sadie," said Umberto kindly, "you know much more about this than I do.
-I don't know the contents of the dream."
+I don't know the contents of the dream, for one thing."

 Turning to Wren, he said, "As much as I would like to know, if I were you, I would keep it to myself.
 Here's some free advice: don't tell anyone else about this dream, especially not Cyrus Kane."